-The risk factors are divided into the following categories depending on their nature:
+The risk factors are divided into the following categories and sub-categories depending on their nature:

 - a.
-Risks relating to the Business of RBI;
+Risks related to the Business of RBI;

+- 1. Credit Risk

+- 2. Market Risk

+- 3. Operational Risk

+- 4. Macroeconomic Risk

+- 5. Participation Risk

+- 6. Liquidity Risk including Credit Rating Downgrades

+- 7. ESG Risk

 - b.
 Regulatory, Legal and Political Risks;

 - c.
 Raiffeisen Banking Sector Risk; and

 - d.
 General Business Risks.

-In each of these categories specific risk factors are described with the most significant risk factor being mentioned first in each category.
+In each of these (sub-)categories specific risk factors are described with the most significant risk factor being mentioned first in each (sub-)category.
 The Issuer has assessed the materiality of risks based on the probability of their occurrence and the expected magnitude of the negative impact such occurrence may cause to the Issuer and RBI Group and the effect on the Issuer's ability to meet its obligations under securities issued by the Issuer.
-The Issuer has also taken into account in respect of such assessment the principles and outcomes of its "Internal Capital Adequacy Assessment Process".
+The Issuer has also taken into account in respect of such assessment the principles and outcomes of its "Internal Capital Adequacy Assessment Process" ("ICAAP").